Getting around Croatia by train

 Travelling around Croatia by train

-The railway network limitation doesn’t mean you should avoid travelling by train in Croatia – some places are unquestionably easy to reach by train plus you’ll enjoy journey while watching the countryside over the window.
+The railway network limitation doesn’t mean you should avoid travelling by train in Croatia – some places are very easy to reach by train plus you’ll enjoy journey while watching the countryside over the window.

-Railway network to south
+Railway network in Croatia

-The rail lines run mainly straight through the middle of the regions, towards the largest towns, never reaching numerous smaller villages and towns, if they are not on the main rail route.
+The rail lines run mainly straight through the middle of the regions, towards the largest towns, never reaching numerous smaller villages and towns if they are not on the main rail route.

 Train from Zagreb to Split